Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Splitting the bands

 For bands that can be split, their post-perturbation representation can be predicted with the same formalism.
-Intuitively, a perturbation splits the bands by inducing level repulsion between identical atomic orbitals; indeed, this is the case for Example 2 as seen in the right of Figure \ref{fig:split}, where the perturbed bands each have a representation induced from an orbital on the same maximal Wyckoff positon, $1a$.
-Level repulsion can also occur between two orbitals on general (nonmaximal) Wyckoff positions, which is equivalent to one $s$ and one $p$ orbital for a maximal Wyckoff position $w$ of multiplicity 1 (see Appendix \ref{appx:splitbr} and the last two rows of Table \ref{tab:D=4splitBR}).
-We also find that bands with fragile topology can be realized through our constructed hopping perturbations on the 4o lattices, but not on the 2e2o lattices; proofs are in Appendix \ref{appx:splitbr}.
+Intuitively, a perturbation splits the bands by inducing level repulsion between identical atomic orbitals; indeed, this is the case for example 2 as seen in the right of Fig. \ref{fig:split}, where the perturbed bands each have a representation induced from an orbital on the same maximal Wyckoff positon, $1a$.
+Level repulsion can also occur between two orbitals on general (nonmaximal) Wyckoff positions, which is equivalent to one $s$ and one $p$ orbital for a maximal Wyckoff position $w$ of multiplicity 1 (see Appendix E of the Supplementary Material and the last two rows of Table S3 in \cite{SM}).
+We also find that bands with fragile topology can be realized through our constructed hopping perturbations on the 4o lattices, but not on the 2e2o lattices; proofs are in Appendix E of the Supplementary Material \cite{SM}.
 There we also tabulate representations for perturbed $D=3$ $C_2$-symmetric lattices, where if the perturbation is symmetry-preserving and involves two vertices on a face that sits on a maximal Wyckoff position, then the resulting band pair exhibits fragile topology.